Duquesne University School of Law Clinics and Externships

 Family Law Clinic

-Opening in Spring 2014, the Family Law Clinic assists victims of domestic abuse and individuals with family law disputes, including child custody cases, at all stages of representation.
+Launched in January 2014, the Family Law Clinic assists victims of domestic abuse and individuals with family law disputes, including child custody cases, at all stages of representation.

 Intellectual Property Law Clinic

-Opening in Fall 2014, the Intellectual Property Law Clinic exposes students to legal issues involving copyrights, trademarks, patents, trade secrets, and domain names.
-The clinic provides educational outreach and counseling services with a focus on the arts community.
+Opening in Spring 2015, the Intellectual Property Law Clinic will expose students to legal issues involving copyrights, trademarks, patents, trade secrets, and domain names.
+The clinic will provide educational outreach and counseling services with a focus on the arts community.

 The Clinical Legal Education program provides dozens of externship opportunities for credit.
 Students receive not only educational and practical legal experience, but also professional mentorship by Duquesne law alumni and other supervising attorneys.